cube-planning/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves a companies dimensions structured in their hierarchy.
+This endpoint retrieves a company's dimensions structured in their hierarchy.

 ### HTTP Request